 Cluster munitions, also called cluster bombs or CBUs, are gravity bombs, artillery shells, and rockets that fragment into small bomblets or grenades.
 Some cluster munitions disperse only two bomblets while others can spread up to hundreds of submunitions over a large area.
 These weapons are designed for use against massed formations of troops and armor or broad targets, such as airfields.
 Cluster submunitions, however, sometimes fail to explode on impact and can kill or maim civilians who later come into contact with them.
 These unexploded submunitions may remain dangerous for decades.
-According to Cluster Munition Monitor 2010, at least 16,816 cluster munition casualties have been confirmed through the end of 2009.
-About 14,700 came from unexploded submunitions, and about 2,000 from strikes.
+According to Cluster Munition Monitor 2017, at least 21,200 cluster munition casualties have been confirmed globally since the 1990s.
+About 17,291 came from unexploded submunitions, and about 3,983 from strikes.
 Estimated totals, however, are considered much higher, and according to the Monitor, “are likely a better indicator of the true numbers.”
 Estimates for a global total range from 58,000 to 85,000.
 Almost all reported cluster munition casualties have been civilians, in large part because of the unwillingness of militaries to provide information.

 Convention on Cluster Munitions

-Frustrated with the slow-moving CCW approach, Norway at the November 2006 conference announced an alternative effort to negotiate a treaty on cluster munitions.
+The Convention on Certain Conventional Munitions (CCW) did not restrict the use of cluster munitions.
+Although a group of states initially sought to establish a new protocol banning cluster munitions in the CCW, years of negotiations in the consensus-based forum failed to produce such a protocol.
+Frustrated with the slow-moving CCW approach, Norway at the November 2006 review conference announced an alternative effort to negotiate a treaty on cluster munitions.
 The inaugural meeting of that effort convened February 2007 in Oslo.
 Of the 49 governments attending the conference, 46 ultimately signed the “Oslo Declaration” to “conclude, by 2008, a legally binding instrument that will…prohibit the use, production, transfer, and stockpiling of cluster munitions that cause unacceptable harm to civilians.”

-Much of the debate among participating governments over the future treaty has centered on two issues.
-The first is whether future use restrictions should take effect immediately or, as Germany has argued, be phased in to allow time for the development of alternative weapons.
-The second is whether the treaty should outlaw all cluster munitions or permit some exemptions for certain types or for their use in certain circumstances.
-Sweden has called for a treaty balancing “legitimate humanitarian and military interests,” while the United Kingdom has sought exemptions for systems equipped with self-destruct or self-deactivation devices that are supposed to render unexploded munitions harmless after a short period of time.
-Other countries, such as Norway, Ireland, and Mexico, favor a total ban.
+Much of the debate among participating governments over the treaty centered on two issues.
+The first was whether future use restrictions would take effect immediately or, as Germany argued, be phased in to allow time for the development of alternative weapons.
+The second was whether the treaty should outlaw all cluster munitions or permit some exemptions for certain types or for their use in certain circumstances.
+Sweden called for a treaty balancing “legitimate humanitarian and military interests,” while the United Kingdom sought exemptions for systems equipped with self-destruct or self-deactivation devices that are supposed to render unexploded munitions harmless after a short period of time.
+Other countries, such as Norway, Ireland, and Mexico, favored a total ban.

 The Convention on Cluster Munitions was signed by 94 countries at the Oslo Signing Conference in December 2008, and entered into force on August 1, 2010, after 30 states ratified it by February 16, 2010.
 In November 2010, the First Meeting of States Parties to the Convention on Cluster Munitions (1MSP) took place in Vientiane, Lao PDR.
-For the first time States Parties to the treaty, UN agencies, international organizations, civil society, and cluster bomb survivors got together to share progress and plans for implementation of the Convention, and drew up a blueprint to translate the treaty into action.
-After holding their First Meeting of States Parties in Lao PDR in November 2010, States Parties convened in Lebanon, another highly contaminated country, for the convention’s Second Meeting of States Parties on September 12–16, 2011.
-At the meeting, States Parties adopted the Beirut Progress Report, charting implementation of the Vientiane Action Plan, which guides the work of the convention through to its First Review Conference in 2015.
+After holding their First Meeting of States Parties in Lao PDR in November 2010, states parties convened in Lebanon, another highly contaminated country, for the convention’s Second Meeting of States Parties on September 12–16, 2011.
+At the meeting, states parties adopted the Beirut Progress Report, charting implementation of the Vientiane Action Plan, which guides the work of the convention through to its First Review Conference in 2015.

 Status of the 2008 Convention on Cluster Munitions

-A total of 74 signatories had ratified the Convention on Cluster Munitions as of 11 October 2012.
-States Parties include former producers and users of cluster munitions such as France, Germany, the Netherlands, and the United Kingdom (UK).
-42 countries that have used, produced, exported, or stockpiled cluster munitions have joined the convention, thereby committing to never engage in those activities again.
+A total of 102 states have ratified or acceded to the Convention on Cluster Munitions to become full states-parties as of 1 August 2017, and 17 states that have signed have yet to ratify.
+States-parties include former producers and users of cluster munitions such as France, Germany, the Netherlands, and the United Kingdom (UK).
 Since the convention entered into force on August 1, 2010, becoming binding international law, states can no longer sign, but must instead accede.
-Three countries have acceded, all during 2011: Grenada, Swaziland, and Trinidad and Tobago.

-A total of 12 signatories have ratified the convention since August 2011, including countries where cluster munitions have been used (Afghanistan and Mauritania), former cluster munition producers (Italy, Sweden, and Switzerland), and countries that have stockpiled cluster munitions (Afghanistan, Côte d’Ivoire, Czech Republic, Honduras, Hungary, Italy, Mauritania, Sweden, and Switzerland), as well as Cameroon, Dominican Republic, and Togo.
+A total of 53 signatories have ratified the convention since August 2010, including countries where cluster munitions have been used (Afghanistan and Mauritania), former cluster munition producers (Italy, Sweden, and Switzerland), and countries that have stockpiled cluster munitions (Afghanistan, Côte d’Ivoire, Czech Republic, Honduras, Hungary, Italy, Mauritania, Sweden, and Switzerland).

 Unilateral restrictions on use